WBD / Bleacher Report

 Community Mural Initiative

-This community mural project was self-initiated in early 2023 by three senior designers at Bleacher Report / Warner Bros.
-Discovery under the informal banner Creative Acts of Kindness, with the goal of using creative skills for direct community impact.
+This community mural project was self-initiated in early 2023 by three creatives at Warner Bros.
+Discovery / Bleacer Report under the informal banner Creative Acts of Kindness, with the goal of using our creative skills for direct community impact.